iOS 11 Release: 5 Things You Can Count On

-We’ve been taking a close look at the iOS 10.3.2 update but we want to switch gears and help set your expectations for the upcoming iOS 11 release for iPhone, iPad and iPod touch.
+We’ve been taking a close look at Apple’s incoming iOS 10.3.2 update but today we want to switch gears and help set your expectations for the upcoming iOS 11 release for iPhone, iPad and iPod touch.

 The next iOS release won’t be iOS 11.
 Instead, it’ll be a new version of iOS 10.3 dubbed iOS 10.3.2. iOS 10.3.2 will likely be a small maintenance update with bug fixes and security patches.

-Apple isn’t talking about its iOS 11 update just yet but that should change in a few short weeks.
+Apple isn’t talking about the iOS 11 update just yet but that should change in a few short weeks when it takes the stage on June 5th to address developers and consumers around the world.

 As we push deeper into the year we’re starting to get more iOS 11 questions from friends, family and readers.
 They want to know when iOS 11 is coming out and they also want to know what they can expect from iOS 11 in terms of features.